RealTonyBlaq/alx-backend-user-data/README.md

     How to get and set cookies
     How to retrieve request form data
     How to return various HTTP status codes
-    How to manage User authentication, set expiration to cookies
+    How to manage User authentication, set how long cookies last